ElectronicCats/CatSniffer/SECURITY.md

 ## Reporting a Vulnerability

-Please submit an issue for reporting vulnerabilities
+Please submit a new issue to report security vulnerabilities.